Skip to main content

 Focus areas

-Focus Areas help Leaders, HR, and managers see where coaching demand is clustering across a reporting line.
-Instead of reacting person by person, you can prioritize the themes that need coordinated support.
+Instead of reacting person by person, you can prioritize the themes that need coordinated leader attention.

 How focus areas are generated